Roo tips: how to conduct a scooter check

 Warming the oil

 Before starting, ensure the kill switch is in the start position.
-Let the motorbike/scooter run for approximately three minutes about a minute to warm the engine oil, then switch it off and leave to stand for one minute before checking check the oil level.
+Let the motorbike/scooter run for about a minute to warm the engine oil, then switch it off and leave to stand for one minute before checking check the oil level.

 Check the engine oil on level ground or as level as possible when on the stand to get an accurate reading.
 Only add oil in small amounts and re-check frequently.
 Do not overfill.